Aim of the PhD Porject:

 Diffusion MRI (dMRI) is unique in its ability to provide information related to the microstructure of the tissue in vivo non-invasively, and has consequently been the focus of intense research efforts over the last few decades. dMRI is currently primarily used to study white matter due to its sensitivity to the orientation of the coherently oriented bundles of axonal fibres that project through it.
 This unique property means dMRI can be used to infer the orientations of the white matter fibres, providing a means to delineate the path of long-range white matter tracts in the brain in vivo, via so-called tractography techniques.

 Acquiring high quality dMRI data is difficult due to its exquisite sensitivity to microscopic motion, which affects in vivo data due to cardiac pulsation and involuntary subject motion.
-Motion during the diffusion-weighting preparation induces random phase variations throughout the sample, making it difficult to recombine shots acquired from multiple excitations without introducing ghosting artefacts (as illustrated in the figure).
-However, acquiring high-resolution data with single-shot methods dramatically increases the echo train length, resulting in increased distortions and blurring.
-High-resolution imaging also necessarily requires lengthier acquisitions to provide unaliased coverage of the sample; this problem compounded further if using multi-shot methods, which further increases scan time by a factor corresponding to the number of shots required per image.
+Motion during the diffusion-weighting preparation induces random phase variations throughout the sample, making it difficult to recombine shots acquired from multiple excitations without introducing ghosting artefacts.

-In this project, we propose to address this issue by acquiring high-resolution data from a smaller region of interest.
-This would consist of a 3D pulsed gradient spin-echo (PGSE) sequence, with inner volume selection achieved using orthogonal slab selection planes for the 90° and 180° RF pulses.
-This will be combined with a multi-shot 3D gradient and spin-echo (GRASE) readout, with gradient echoes covering k-space along the phase encode (y) axis, and spin echoes covering the partition (z) axis.
-To stabilise the echo train in the presence of the expected phase instabilities, quadratic RF phase cycling and alternating crusher gradients will be applied.
-The reconstruction of the data would exploit the redundancy provided by parallel imaging methods to allow estimation of the per-shot phase variations, thereby allowing artefact-free reconstruction of the full 3D volume.
-A simple iterative proof of principle reconstruction algorithm (not shown here), based on estimating the image from current estimates of the phase maps, then estimating the phase maps based on the current estimate of the image, shows a 10-fold reduction in artefact level.
+In this project, we propose to address this issue by acquiring high-resolution 3D data from a small region of interest.
+This would consist of a 3D pulsed gradient spin-echo (PGSE) sequence with inner volume selection, with each excitation providing full k-space sampling along the read-out (x) axis, while sub-sampling both phase-encode (y) and partition (z) axes.
+Additional methods will be required to stabilise the echo train in the presence of the expected phase instabilities [1,2].
+The reconstruction of the data would invert the forward model shown in Figure 1, and exploit the redundancy provided by parallel imaging methods to allow estimation of the per-shot phase variations, thereby allowing artefact-free reconstruction of the 3D volume.
+A simple iterative proof of principle reconstruction algorithm (not shown here), based on estimating the image from current estimates of the phase maps, then estimating the phase maps based on the current estimate of the image, shows a 10-fold reduction in the original artefact level.
 Additional redundancy can be exploited based on the expected correlations between volumes to further regularise the problem.